Two cafes offer a healthy boost!

-As Buffalo scales the walls, climbing through the ranks of the foodie world, it has expanded its repertoire, meeting the needs of the most discerning of patrons.
-Two cafes located in Buffalo, NY are opening our minds and our palates, giving us a new take on what it means to eat healthy.
+As Buffalo scales the walls, climbing through the ranks of the food world, it has expanded its repertoire, meeting the needs of the most discerning of patrons.
+Two cafes located in Buffalo, NY are opening our minds and our palates to give us a new take on what it means to eat healthy.

 Two Wheels Cafe, on Ellicott St. in Buffalo, offers a quick-service breakfast and lunchtime destination that stands to be the first of its kind in the neighborhood.

 Having just opened in April, Two Wheels Café’s is dedicated to the gluten-free community.
 Owners Susan Adamucci and Lisa Biggs turn out a truly delectable selection of baked treats like scones, cupcakes, quick breads, and whoopee pies, as well as savory, substantial fare like wraps, salads, and quiche.
 Just about everything is made in house, including two daily soups and all their salad dressings.
 And every day, sweet and savory vegan and vegetarian options abound.
 With a dedicated kitchen that takes the worry out of cross-contamination, Adamucci and Bigg’s efforts to cater to as much of the gluten-free population as possible has not gone unnoticed.

 The menu includes, a selection of breakfast sandwiches, egg dishes, focaccia breads, deli sandwiches, Public Espresso coffee, and a tantalizingly diverse pastry assortment.
 As they continue to grow, the owners hope to introduce a more diverse array of gluten-free vegan and gluten-free dairy free options to their menu.